 While I know that a pension scheme is compulsory if I hire employees, I’ve been told that a Death in Service benefit is mandatory as well.
 Is that true?

 No, it’s not compulsory to offer employees Death In Service.
 You don’t have to if you don’t want to.

 However, there are many reasons to consider providing it anyway.

 Employee Benefits Can Help Recruit and Retain Talent

-Employee benefits can do wonders when it comes to attracting the right kind of talent for your business and ensuring their stay is long-term.
+Employee Benefits can do wonders for attracting the right talent into your business and ensuring their stay is long-term.

-Individual Life Insurance policies are always underwritten, with applicants being asked health questions to determine the cost of their cover.
-This means that people who are a bit older or perhaps have a shaky medical history might have to pay more for individual cover.
+With individual Life Insurance policies, the insurer asks applicants health questions to determine the cost of cover.
+As such, people who are older or perhaps have a shaky medical history might have to pay more.
 This might be something they can’t afford.

-With a Death In Service policy, however, the vast majority of employees will be underwritten on a group basis rather than individually, so there’s not usually any need to answer complicated medical questions.
-This is because Death In Service is based on a generalisation spread across the covered group of employees.
+With a Death In Service policy, however, insurers underwrite the vast majority of employees on a group basis.
+Ultimately, this means there’s not usually any need to answer medical questions, so an employee might find it easier to get group cover than individual protection.